GabeScott/standard-works-vault/General Conference/1972 October - A Blessing for the Saints.md

 I cannot go back to where I was because of the love and faith and confidence that you, the people of the Lord, have reposed in me.
 So you have been talking of somebody else.
 You have been talking of somebody that you want me to become, which I hopefully pray God I may, with his help, become.

 We have announced time and again the great coverage of this conference.
 Millions have been listening.
 You know we are being judged by what emanates from this tabernacle.
 I held a meeting with some new missionaries recently.
 Their attention was called to something that I may have the temerity to mention to you today.
-The Lord said here in a great revelation, “Therefore, cease from all your light speeches, from all laughter, from all your lustful desires, from all your pride and light-mindedness, and from all your wicked doings.”
-(D&C 88:121.)
+The Lord said here in a great revelation, “Therefore, cease from all your light speeches, from all laughter, from all your lustful desires, from all your pride and light-mindedness, and from all your wicked doings.” ([[D&C 88.121|D&C 88:121]].)

 I wonder sometimes if we forget that all we say in this sensitive building is going out over the air from a sacred assembly.
 It doesn’t mean that we should be long-faced, should not show our joy, but we ought to couch our expressions of joy not with the audible expression that swells up to a great crescendo that might be mistaken by those who are listening on the outside.
 I think it would be well for us to remember that, with a sense of our responsibility to the most high God.
 We should be an example of what the Lord in this revelation has counseled us to be when we are in his service.